daluege/iron-routes/README.md

 Additional selectable elements such as a navigation can be bound via the `selected` attribute.
 The example binds a `<paper-tabs>` to actively highlight the relevant page section.
-Binding permanent site components such as a navigation bar has the advantage that they are not reinstantiated upon each page navigation.
+Binding permanent site components has the advantage that they are not reinstantiated upon page navigation.

 ```html
 <iron-routes for="app" attr-for-selected="section" selected="{{section}}">